|Main commodities||Ir; Os; Pd; Pt; Rh|

 |Nearby scientific data||Find additional scientific data near this location|

-In 2000, Freegold Ventures Limited began exploring for PGE in the complex and they have located a number of prospects that they are currently working on in a joint venture with Lonmin PLC (www.freegoldventures.com/s/Home.asp; as of March 1, 2004).
-The Continental, Chevelle, and Cannery Creek prospects were discovered in 2003 (see CR 006-012 for the others).
-Detailed geologic data are not available, but, like the other PGE prospects located in the Union Bay mafic-ultramafic complex since 2001, these prospects are in werhlite and magnetite-bearing clinopyroxenite, cut by diopside dikes.
-Thirteen of the grab samples of magnetite veins, pyroxenite, and wehrlite collected at the Continental prospect contained 3.160 to 14.950 grams of platinum per ton and 0.168 to 0.940 grams of palladium per ton.
-Preliminary channel sampling at the Continental prospect obtained values of up to 6.2 grams of platinum per ton over 3.3 feet.
-The results of sampling at the Chevelle prospect have been encouraging, and a zone of copper-, platinum-, and palladium-bearing sulfides was discovered northeast of the mouth of Cannery Creek.Van Treeck and Newberry (2003) studied these PGE deposits in detail and concluded that the PGE minerals are hydrothermal in origin and associated with veins and lenses of magnetite that cut the mafic and ultramafic rocks of the complex.
-An early generation of hydrothermal magnetite associated with diopside dikes formed from 575 to 700 degrees C; the PGE minerals are associated with magnetite and hornblende alteration formed from 475 to 575 degrees C; and there is a later generation of magnetite rimmed by interlayered chlorite and serpentine formed at less than 475 degrees C. They identified the following PGE minerals: ferroplatinum, erlichmanite, iridosmine, platiniridium, and several unnamed rhenium-arsenic-sulfur, rhenium-iron, platinum-antimony, and platinum-iridium-sulfur minerals.
+In 2000, Freegold Ventures Limited began exploring for PGE in the complex and they have located a number of prospects that they are currently working on in a joint venture with Lonmin PLC (www.freegoldventures.com/s/Home.asp; March 1, 2004).
+The Cobra prospects were discovered in 2001.
+While detailed geologic data or sample analyses are not available, the Cobra prospects are similar to the other PGE prospects in the Union Bay mafic-ultramafic complex that have been discovered since 2001 (see, for example, CR004 and CR005).Van Treeck and Newberry (2003) studied these PGE deposits in detail and concluded that the PGE minerals are hydrothermal in origin and are associated with veins and lenses of magnetite that cut the mafic and ultramafic rocks of the complex.
+An early generation of hydrothermal magnetite associated with diopside dikes was formed from 575 to 700 degrees C; the PGE minerals are associated with an intermediate stage of hydrothermal activity marked by the deposition of magnetite and hornblende alteration that occurred between 475 to 575 degrees C; and a later generation of magnetite rimmed by interlayered chlorite and serpentine formed at less than 475 degrees C. They identified the following PGE minerals: ferroplatinum, erlichmanite, iridosmine, platiniridium, and several unnamed rhenium-arsenic-sulfur, rhenium-iron, platinum-antimony, and platinum-iridium-sulfur minerals.
 The source of the hydrothermal fluids is unknown but the absence of quartz suggests that the fluids are related to the mafic and ultramafic rocks.

 |Mineral deposit model||PGE minerals associated with magnetite in pyroxenites of an Alaska-type mafic-ultramafic complex (Cox and Singer, 1986; model 9).|